Django Bates

 Django Bates (born Leon Bates, 2 October 1960) is a British jazz musician, composer, multi-instrumentalist, band leader and educator.
 He plays the piano, keyboards and the tenor horn.
 Bates has been described as "one of the most talented musicians Britain has produced... his work covers the entire spectrum of jazz, from early jazz through to bebop and free jazz to jazz-rock fusion."

-In additional to his jazz work, he is also a noted classical composer (writing both large- and small-scale compositions on commission), theatre composer, and has taught as a professor at various European music schools.
+In addition to his jazz work, he is also a classical composer (writing both large- and small-scale compositions on commission), theatre composer, and has taught as a professor at various European music schools.
 As a leader, his bands have included Human Chain, Delightful Precipice, Quiet Nights, Powder Room Collapse Orchestra and Belovèd, and he was also a leading figure in Loose Tubes and Bill Bruford's Earthworks.

 Early life

-Bates was born in Beckenham, Kent, England, and attended Sedgehill School.
+Bates was born in Beckenham, then in Kent, now Greater London, England, and attended Sedgehill School.
 While at this school, he also attended the Centre for Young Musicians in London (1971–77), where he learned trumpet, piano, and violin.
-In 1977–78 he studied at Morley College.
+In 1977–78, he studied at Morley College.
 In 1978, he enrolled at the Royal College of Music to study composition but left after two weeks.